 - Medical recommendations are to be made by two doctors, one of the two being Section 12 approved (all medical Approved Clinicians (ACs) are deemed also to be approved).

-- The AC: an AC is a person approved by the appropriate national authority to act as an AC for the purposes of the Act.
-The power to approve is held by Strategic Health Authorities but may be delegated to primary care trusts (PCTs).
+- The Approved Clinician: an AC is a person approved by the appropriate national authority to act as an AC for the purposes of the Act.
+The power to approve is held by Strategic Health Authorities but may be delegated to Primary Care Trusts (PCTs).
 To act as a patient's responsible clinician, a professional must first be approved as an AC.
 The AC in charge of a particular episode or type of treatment may or may not be the Responsible Clinician (RC).

-- The RC: a patient's RC is defined as the AC with overall responsibility for the patient's case.
+- The Responsible Clinician): a patient's RC is defined as the AC with overall responsibility for the patient's case.
 All patients subject to detention or SCT have an RC, who may be a doctor, nurse, occupational therapist, psychiatrist, psychologist or social worker.